 When Darry is in the church basement and bends over to tie his shoe, you can clearly see several of the Creeper's victims' bodies pinned to the walls and ceiling before he notices them.
 A few seconds earlier, if one looks closely, some bodies can be seen in the darkness before this reveal.

 In the sequel, as the other characters look away, the audience witnesses the Coach suddenly get snatched by the Creeper into the sky, leaving only his flare behind.

-In the sequel before the creeper jumps on the front of the bus you can see the a silhouette of the creeper behind the back door.
+In the sequel, before the Creeper jumps on the front of the bus you can see the silhouette of the Creeper behind the back door.